-The color blonde was highly coveted in the Viking society.
+The color blonde was highly coveted in Viking society.
 Vikings preferred hairs that were blonde so much so that they would use various products to dye black hair to make them appear blonde.
 Typically, a kind of soap containing lye was used to dye the hair blonde.

 Vikings were excellent boat makers.
 This was a kind of necessity as well.
 Viking expansion originally began with Viking raids on European coasts.
-In these raids, Vikings used the fast longboats which let them travel at great speeds, enter shallow waters, land close to the coasts and launch quick hit-and-run raids.
+In these raids, Vikings used the fast longboats which let them travel at great speeds, enter shallow waters, land close to the coasts, and launch quick hit-and-run raids.

-Vikings used elaborate ship burials for their warriors, kings and leaders.
+Vikings used elaborate ship burials for their warriors, kings, and leaders.
 In the early period of the Viking Age, Vikings would bury their notables at sea by placing them in a ship and then capsizing it.

 Later, Vikings began to bury their dead after placing them in ships.
 Burial rituals included slaying the slaves of the dead and burying them alongside the deceased notable.
-Jewelry, weapons and other items were also buried along with the dead.
+Jewelry, weapons, and other items were also buried along with the dead.